Skip to content

 inquiry

-The Playing with the Sun construction kit is an open-ended building system that consists of solar panels, solarengines, motors, powerpacks, and hand-crank generators, all electronically and physically compatible with eachother.
-The system runs on 5V of power or less, with no batteries or constant current supply.
+The Playing with the Sun construction kit is an open-ended building system that consists of solar panels, solarengines, motors, powerpacks, and hand-crank generators, all electrically and physically compatible with eachother.
+The system runs on 5V of power or less, with no batteries or AC power.

-With these components, parents and educators can offer a variety of creative learning activities.
-These include drawing machines, cable crawlers, solar-bugs, and more, each of which invite children and adults to build something based on their own interests and curiosity.
+With these components, educators can offer a variety of creative learning activities.
+These include pattern machines that draw, cable crawlers that ride on paracord, solar-bugs, and more, each of which invite children and adults to build something based on their own interests and curiosity.

 If you want to build the kit yourself, you can find out where to get the parts you need and how to assemble them here.
 Playing with the Sun is an open source project funded by grants.
 We welcome contributions in the form of designs, activities, and funding.
 See the Contributor Guide for more information.